hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/solang.md

             <td>
                 In order to integrate with Anchor, Solang needs to support discriminators.
 This PR refactors the Solana target so that it works with eight byte discriminators instead of four byte selectors.

-The discriminator depends only on the name of a function, so function overloading has been disabled in this PR (for Solana).
+The discriminator depends only on the name of a function, so function name mangling now works for Solana too when overloading functions.

 The Anchor and Solana integration tests are failing, because we need to merge [this PR](https://github.com/solana-labs/solana-solidity.js/pull/47) in the `@solana/solidity.js` repository and release a new version of the library.
             </td>